MSF-Collaborate/msf-toolbox/src/msftoolbox/gdelt/README.md

-# GDELTExtractor
+# GDELTClient

 ## Overview

-`GDELTExtractor` is a Python class designed to interact with the GDELT Project API.
+`GDELTClient` is a Python class designed to interact with the GDELT Project API.
 It provides methods for querying news reports, retrieving report content, and handling potential errors gracefully.

 ## Features